nicholascarey/loomeR/README.md

   <img src=https://i.imgur.com/WKKt59E.gif>
 </p>

-The package can create a simple animation of a desired duration with inputs for starting and end screen diameters.
-However, it also allows the precise details of the animation to be controlled to simulate precise speeds or distances of the hypothetical oncoming predator.
+The package can create a simple animation of a desired duration with inputs for starting and ending screen diameters.
+However, it also allows the details of the animation to be controlled to simulate precise size, speed and distances of the hypothetical oncoming predator.
+In addition, it can create animations based on variable speed profiles.

 Many other options are available, such as modifying the colour and background of the animation, padding the video to a desired total duration, marking frames to assist with identifying when escape responses occur, and more.

-Note, `loomeR` currently only works in R on macOS and Windows, and requires [ffmpeg](http://ffmpeg.org), a free, cross-platform, command-line utility for encoding video to be installed on your system.
-Linux support is planned: please [get in touch](nicholascarey@gmail.com) if you would like to help with implementing that.
+Note, `loomeR` currently only works in R on *macOS* and *Windows*, and requires [ffmpeg](http://ffmpeg.org), a free, cross-platform, command-line utility for encoding video to be installed on your system. *Linux* support is planned: please [get in touch](mailto:nicholascarey@gmail.com) if you would like to help with implementing that.

 ### Installation
 `loomeR` is not yet published on CRAN, but can be installed using the `devtools` package: